hseager/quizzie/README.md

 - Create Quiz

 ### Notes
-- Instead of removing user on disconnect, set player status as disconnected and show status on frontend like MicrosoftTeams color
 - Block unjoined players from answering/ show page to users who aren't playing when quiz is in progress
-- Fix issue with rejoining
+- Fix issue with rejoining & this.players being plank when joining
-- Change userId terminology to playerId

 ### *Extra Features*
 - Move question timer to DB/setting rather than hardcoded 10secs